Resource2024 | Image generated by ChatGPT

 Incident Details: What specific actions or words led to the complaint?
 Please provide detailed descriptions of each incident.

-Job Benefit Exchange: Were there explicit or implied suggestions that job perks depended on sexual favors?
+Job Benefit Exchange: Were there explicit or implied suggestions that job perks depended on personal compliance?

 Occurrence Pattern: How regularly did the alleged behavior happen?